dr-matt-smith/php-symfony-6-book/00_content/part03_forms/chapter11_bootstrap.md

 ## First let's Bootstrap this project (project `form06`)

+NOTE: The version of Boostrap is 5 - it may have been updated since this chapter was written.

-Since the Twig Symfony component allows custom themes, of which Bootstrap 4 is one of them, it is relatively easy to add Bootstrap to our website.
+Since the Twig Symfony component allows custom themes, of which Bootstrap is one of them, it is relatively easy to add Bootstrap to our website.

 A great advantage of adding Bootstrap via a Twig theme is that components, such as the Form generation component, know about themes and will use them to decorate their output.
 So our form fields and buttons will make use of Bootstrap structures and CSS classes once we add this theme.